-Loss of Governor's Fee Waiver
+Loss of the California College Promise Grant (formerly known as the Board of Governor's Fee Waiver)

-SB 1456 establishes the Student Success Act of 2012 and requires that any student with two consecutive terms of not meeting academic and/or progress standards lose their BOG Fee Waiver.
+SB 1456 establishes the Student Success Act of 2012 and requires that any student with two consecutive terms of not meeting academic and/or progress standards lose their California College Promise Grant.
 Not meeting academic standards means having less than a 2.0 GPA.
 Not meeting progress standards means completing less than 50% of your coursework.
-Foster Youth 24 years and younger and students who qualify for one of the special classifications are not subject to loss of fee waiver under these regulations.
+Foster Youth 24 years and younger and students who qualify for one of the special classifications are not subject to loss of the grant under these regulations.

-Loss of eligibility will become effective at the first registration opportunity for the fall 2016 term.
 If a student registers for a term before he/she has two terms of probation, loss will occur for the following term.
-If a student registers for a term after determination of two terms of probation, loss occurs for the upcoming term.
+If a student registers for a term after determination of two terms of probation, loss may occur for the upcoming term.
 Students can regain eligibility by meeting one of the following criteria: meeting academic and progress standards, sitting out for two consecutive primary terms (summer and winter intersessions do not count), successfully appealing the loss.
 An appeal process will be available for students who have extenuating circumstances.